Raymo et al. v. FCA US LLC and Cummins Inc.

 If you fall within this definition, and you did not previously exclude yourself from the Class, you are a Class Member.

-• Class Members have been identified using purchase and ownership records obtained from FCA US.
+• Class Members were identified using purchase and ownership records obtained from FCA US.
 If you are still not sure if you are a Class Member, you may contact the Settlement Administrator, JND Legal Administration, by calling 1-844-633-0696, or writing to Raymo et al v.
 FCA US LLC and Cummins Inc., c/o JND Legal Administration, PO Box 91227, Seattle, WA 98111.

 • In accordance with the terms of the Settlement, Defendants have agreed to pay $6,000,000.00 to Class Members (the “Settlement Fund”).
-If you are a Class Member and do not request exclusion from the Class, you may be eligible to receive a payment from the Settlement Fund.
+If you are a Class Member and did not request exclusion from the Class, you may be eligible to receive a payment from the Settlement Fund.
 The final amount to be paid to each Class Member will depend upon the fees, costs, and incentive awards approved by the Court, but is estimated to be approximately $100.40 per Eligible Truck, in the form of a check.
 Class Counsel estimates that if the Action were to proceed to trial resulting in a judgment in favor of the Class, the maximum possible recovery per vehicle would be approximately $1,600.00.
 The Settlement would resolve all claims against Defendants.

 Each Class Member shall be entitled to one pro rata share of the Net Settlement Fund for each Eligible Truck, identified by VIN, the Class Member purchased or leased during the Class Period.
 Thus, a Class Member who purchased one Eligible Truck during the Class Period will be entitled to one pro rata share of the Net Settlement Fund, while a Class Member who purchased two Eligible Trucks during the Class Period will be entitled to two pro rata shares of the Net Settlement Fund.
 Class Members have been identified using purchase and ownership records obtained from FCA US.